Trim the 3 large leeks keeping only the white and light green parts.

 Fluff the cooked quinoa with a fork and stir in a little olive oil and a pinch of salt while warm.

 Heat a small skillet over medium heat.
+Add the ½ cup walnuts.

 Toast for 2–3 minutes, stirring often, until fragrant.

-Drizzle with honey, then add a pinch of salt and black pepper.
+Drizzle with 1 teaspoon olive oil, then add a ¼ teaspoon kosher salt and black pepper.
+Remove from heat and let cool slightly.

 While the quinoa is still slightly warm, toss with most of the vinaigrette.